 There’s really nothing great about Mondays, is there?

 So, about vegan food.
-My girlfriend Britta started introducing me to vegetarian and vegan food back when I was in college and it took me a while to warm up to it.
-I mean, come on… where’s the bacon?” attitude and resisted my inner instinct telling me to lay off the animal products.
+My friend Britta introduced me to vegetarian and vegan food back when I was in college and it took me a while to warm up to it.
+For many years I kept my “where’s the bacon?” attitude and resisted my inner instinct telling me to lay off the animal products.

 So, this recipe is my own re-creation of that epic dish and it’s easy enough to make on a weeknight.
 You know, like tonight!

-Third, no one is going to know if you use canned black beans and microwaveable brown rice from Trader Joe’s.
-Alternatively, you can take the time to cook your own beans and rice from scratch, but this is a Monday and you better hurry if you don’t want to miss your trashy reality TV show!
+- Second, no one is going to know if you use canned black beans and microwaveable brown rice from Trader Joe’s.
+Alternatively, you can take the time to cook your own beans and rice from scratch, but this is a Monday so let’s just forget about that for now.

 Here’s Your Recipe!